ZIP (file format): Internationalization issues

 Versions of the format prior to 6.3.0 did not support storing file names in Unicode.
 According to the standard, file names should be stored in the CP437 encoding, which is standard for the IBM PC, but in practice, DOS archivers used the system's installed character encoding.
-The built-in archiver of Windows up to 11 also used the DOS encoding corresponding to the selected system language for backward compatibility when creating archives.
+The built-in archiver of Windows up to 11 also used the system's "ANSI" encoding corresponding to the selected system language for backward compatibility with DOS when creating archives.

 Subsequently, the standard was updated to include two options for storing file names in Unicode: 1) when the 11th bit in the General purpose bit flag field is set, the file name in the "File name" field of the header should be considered as UTF-8 rather than a single-byte encoding, and 2) the Unicode Path Extra Field was added to store the file name in UTF-8 encoding.
-Some versions of archivers on the Windows platform have also used ANSI encoding in the past.
-Thus, to correctly extract files with names containing non-English characters, it is necessary:
+The following algorithm accounts for both the new "file name" field and the historical practices to correctly extract files with names containing non-English characters: